lee-64/lee-64.github.io/_projects/3_project.md

 </div>

 I recognize that a matching system can lead to recommendations that are *too similar* to the user.
 For example, a user might have most of a DJ's catalog already in their library, thus rendering a match with them unhelpful/without anything new to present to the user.
-However, I argue that a 'too similar' match is not a downside in this case; DJs play new songs every week, so fresh tunes are inevitable.
+However, I argue that a "too similar" match is not a downside in this case; DJs play new songs every week, so fresh tunes are inevitable.
 Also, a DJ providing a new perspective on tracks you already know might not be a bad thing.
-There are still features in place to combat "too similar" matches, though: the song recommendation returns a song from the DJ's catalog that is most similar to the user's average audio features AND is not in the user's library, and the Top 5 DJ matches offers other options for the user to browse.
+There are still features in place to combat "too similar" matches, though: for example, providing the top 5 DJ matches alongside the main match offers other options for the user to browse.

 Finally, this app will be used to speed up the intern pairing process for KXSC's Intern Program.
 With over 120 intern applicants for only 15 to 20 spots each semester, I have worked with (and will continue to refine with) the Intern Coordinators to assist in this process using a modified version of the DJ Recommendation Engine specifically designed for the intern pairing process.